s-matthew-english/bitcoin-dev-box/README.md

-# bitcoin-testnet-box
+# bitcoin-dev-box

 This is a private, bitcoin, testnet-in-a-box.
+It's a fork of **freewil/bitcoin-testnet-box** that also allows you to build `bitcoind` and `bitcoin-cli` from source.

 You must have `bitcoind` and `bitcoin-cli` installed on your system and in the path unless running this within a [Docker](https://www.docker.io) container